-During a US congressional hearing on Afghanistan, Republican Senator Marco Rubio slammed Pakistan for supporting Taliban, hardliners in Afghanistan, and bemoaned the US's own role in the fall of Kabul.
+During a Congressional hearing on Afghanistan, US Republican Senator Marco Rubio slammed Pakistan for supporting Taliban, hardliners in Pakistan.
 "Multiple US administrations were guilty of ignoring Pakistan's role in helping the Taliban to regroup," he said.
-"India—I know that there was an announcement today there will be a meeting of the Quad fairly soon—which is a good development.
-If you are India, you are looking at this and saying, the United States allowed Pakistan to unravel their standing," he said.
+"India—I know that there was an announcement today there'll be a meeting of the Quad fairly soon—which is a good development, except that the Indo-Pacific region, if you are India, you're looking at this and saying, if the United States allowed Pakistan to unravel their standing," he said.

 "They [Indians] have to be looking at this and saying if the United States could have, you know, a third-rate power like Pakistan unravel its aims, what chance do they have of confronting China?
-So, I think this leaves us in a terrible situation," Rubio said.
+So, I think this leaves us in a terrible situation," Rubio said during the Congressional hearing on Afghanistan convened by the Senate Foreign Relations Committee.

 Developments in Afghanistan, the COVID pandemic and ways to expand cooperation for a free, open and inclusive Indo-Pacific are set to be the central focus of the first in-person summit of the Quad in Washington next week that will be attended by Prime Minister Narendra Modi and other leaders of the four-nation grouping.
 In his first visit to the US since President Joe Biden took office, the prime minister will participate in the summit on September 24 in Washington and address the 76th session of the UN General Assembly in New York the next day.